RestDB/codehooks-auth/README.md

 ![lock-screen](./examples/images/auth-lock-screen.png)

-If your app `redirectSuccessUrl` is `https://example.com/dashboard.html` then after login you will be redirected to this with an JWT accesstoken parameter in the url `https://example.com/dashboard.html#access_token=xxx`.
-However, a httpOnly cookie will also be set with the access_token and a refresh_token.
+If your app `redirectSuccessUrl` is `https://example.com/dashboard.html` then after login you will be redirected to this URL.
+And, a httpOnly cookie will be set with the access_token and a refresh_token.
 This makes it very simple to call your Codehooks.io API.

 Call your Codehooks.io API with the implicit access_token in the url hash or the httpOnly cookie.